• Skip to main content

 • Now, add in protein powder, oats, chocolate chips and baking powder.
 Mix well.
 The mixture should resembles cookie dough, so do add a splash of water or more protein powder if needed.

-• Portion out around ¼ cup of mixture and roll it into a ball.
+• Portion out around ⅓ cup of cookie dough, and transfer to a lined baking sheet.
 Gently flatten the dough using your palm.
 Repeat until the dough is used up.

 • Bake for 8-10 minutes, or until cookies appears firm and set.
 Let your vegan protein cookies cool down slightly before enjoying!